Financing Your Multiplex Purchase

 The government programs are stacking up in your favour.
 FHSA + HBP can get a couple to $200K in down payment funds.
 The GST rebate delivers up to $50K back on new builds.
 FHSA contributions max at $8K/year and HBP draws from your existing RRSP — so start early and let those programs compound.
 The earlier you begin, the stronger your position at closing.

-For first-time multiplex buyers, the path is clear: rates are favourable, programs are generous, and CMHC insurance on properties up to $1.5M means you can get in with as little as 5% down.
+For first-time multiplex buyers, the path is clear: rates are favourable, programs are generous, and CMHC insurance on properties up to $1.5M means you can get in with as little as 5% down on the first $500K of a single unit (a whole triplex or fourplex takes 10%).
 OSFI's 2025 guidance on income qualification is worth understanding, but it doesn't change the math for a first purchase — it mainly affects portfolio investors.
+See our dedicated first-time buyer guide for a step-by-step walkthrough of CMHC rules, down payment programs, and what to expect on your first multiplex purchase in Vancouver.

 Every month you wait, you're leaving government incentives and favourable rates on the table.
 Explore the full Playbook for more guides, or talk to our team to get matched with a mortgage broker who specializes in multiplex financing.